fractal-solutions/qflow/README.md

 For a detailed explanation of the core abstractions, see the [Core Abstractions documentation](documentation/core_abstractions.md).

+## Basic Usage & Examples

+See [documentation/examples.md](documentation/examples.md) for a full list of examples.

 ## Agents

 For a detailed explanation of the agents, see the [Agents documentation](documentation/agents.md).

 ## Integrated Nodes and their Examples

-For a detailed explanation of the integrated nodes and their examples, see the [Integrated Nodes documentation](documentation/integrated_nodes.md).
+For a detailed explanation of the integrated nodes and their examples, see the [Integrated Nodes documentation](documentation/nodes/index.md).

-## Basic Usage & Examples

-See [documentation/examples.md](documentation/examples.md) for a full list of examples.